tenancy/docs/docs/tenancy/1.x/hooks-hostname.md

 ## Introduction
 `Hooks-hostname` is all about working with hostnames of a tenant.
 A tenant might have one or multiple domains it is served over.
 During the lifecycle of this tenant it might change a few times and you need to take care of some really specific things.

-This hooks allows you to register so called `Hostnamehandlers`.
+This hooks allows you to register so called `HostnameHandlers`.
 These handlers will take care of anything related to the hostname of a tenant.
 There might be several different things you want to do:
 - Register a new SSL Certificate
 - Register the domain
 - Change some configuration files